At the cutting edge of innovation, smart buildings are about to make a lasting difference in the daily lives of thousands of businesses.

 Despite its many advantages, smart building has its drawbacks.

 Firstly, the building is (even) more vulnerable to computer attacks.
+For example, in 2018, a cyberattack targeting a video surveillance and thermal management system in a tertiary building led to major disruptions, compromising the security of the premises and increasing the energy bill.
 To limit this vulnerability, a constant and reliable Internet connection is required at all times.

 At the same time, ensuring that employees’ private data is handled responsibly and in compliance with data protection regulations is essential.
 This means being transparent about how data is collected, used, and shared.
 Respecting employee consent is, therefore, an essential prerequisite.